 This cold cut makes for a delicious sandwich filling, even more so when accompanied by other meat slices.
 You don’t have to go to your nearest deli to experience the most from your cold cuts.
 Here are some easy mortadella recipes you can recreate at home:

 - Copycat Subway Cold Cut Combo – Have a taste of pistachio mortadella slices stacked together with smoky turkey ham and salami, sharp provolone cheese, vegetables, and dressings sandwiched in between soft Italian rolls.

 - Muffaletta Sandwich – This mortadella recipe takes inspiration from the classic muffuletta bread of the Italian immigrants in New Orleans.
 Enjoy fluffy French rolls stuffed with tart vegetable and olive bruschetta, cold meats, and provolone cheese.

 - Italian Sub Sandwich – Assemble a traditional Italian sub sandwich recipe with a classic mortadella and cheese combo, with salami, vegetables, and Italian dressing.

-Level up your sandwich-making game with the 10 Best Sandwich Makers To Buy in 2021.
+READ ALSO: 10 Best Sandwich Makers To Buy in 2021

 How to Store Mortadella